sudorandom/kmcd.dev/content/posts/2023-08-01_internet-map-v2/index.md

 ## Observations from the map
 Now here's the pretty part.
 Here are close-ups of different parts of the map with some general observations.

 {{< figure src="geo-mercator-na.png" title="North America" alt="North America" caption="The internet exchanges in North American look how I'd imagine them.
 There's more and higher bandwidth internet exchanges on the eastern side of the US and a good amount along the west coast.
 However, there are some very important internet exchanges in Colorado.
-It likely serves as a good halveway point between east and west to transition traffic to different backbone providers." >}}
+It likely serves as a good halfway point between east and west to transition traffic to different backbone providers." >}}

 {{< figure src="geo-mercator-eu.png" title="Europe" alt="Europe" caption="After seeing the map from North America it's rather surprising to see how dense European internet exchanges are.
 There's almost too much to comment on here but I will say that it's interesting how important Amsterdam, Frankfurt, and London are." >}}